Ujjal Singh: Partition of Punjab

+Business Career

-He had later donated thousands for the resettlement of refugees, he himself being one as he had no property in India and was homeless.
-He later bought a home for himself in Shimla, Himachal Pradesh and lived there for a very long time.
+He had later helped resettle refugees, he himself being one as he had no property in India and was homeless.
+He stayed with his brother, Sir Sobha Singh, for a few months and then later bought a home for himself in Mashobra, Himachal Pradesh and lived there for a very long time.
+He also received land in compensation in Karkarduma and Said up-Ajaib, Delhi along with an orchard lane in Panipat and he bought a third of a house in Curzon Road, in New Delhi with the other two-thirds belonging to Sardar Bahadur Mohan Singh of Rawalpindi.

-Later Politics

-Ujjal Singh argued in favour of the adoption of the Objective Resolution which laid down the founding principles of the Constitution.
+He was also the Director and Chairman of the Punjab & Sind Bank from 1947 to 1960.
 He served as Minister of Industries and Civil Supplies, and again as Finance and Industries Minister between 1949 and 1956.
 He was a member of the Second Finance Commission established by the Government of India from June 1956 to September 1957.

+Political Career

+Ujjal Singh argued in favour of the adoption of the Objective Resolution which laid down the founding principles of the Constitution.

 He served as Governor of Punjab from 1 September 1965 to 27 June 1966, during the Indo-Pakistani War of 1965 and the Punjabi Suba Movement.
 He supported the movement and was a key reason for it not drowning in blood and being kept peaceful.
-He took up large tracts of land in the lower Bari Doab region, which was considered uncultivatable and used mechanized farming (which he used since 1928) to make sure it was cultivatable for wheat and sugarcane.
-He was also the Director and Chairman of the Punjab & Sind Bank from 1947 to 1960.

 He was the Governor of Tamil Nadu from 28 June 1966 to 25 May 1971.